Oh, I do like to be beside the seaside…but don’t forget the villages!

-So why not put a village visit on your list next time you head to the beach?
-Take a stroll, hire a bike or pop into the tourist office and book a guided tour.
+So next time you’re heading to the beach, why not allow a few hours to explore the village as well?
+Take a stroll, hire a bike or why not pop into the tourist office and book a guided tour.

 Argelès sur Mer